Bengaluru geography and environment

 Bengaluru is situated in the southeast of the South Indian state of Karnataka.
 It is positioned at 12.97° N 77.56° E and covers an area of 2190 km2.
 A landlocked city, Bengaluru is located in the heart of the Mysore Plateau (a region of the larger Deccan Plateau) at an average elevation of 920 m.
 Bangalore district borders with Kolar and Chikkaballapur in the northeast, Tumkur in the northwest, and Mandya and Ramanagaram in the southeast.

 Geography

 Halasuru lake, seen from Public Utility Building in MG Road.

-Bangalore lies in the southeast of the South Indian state of Karnataka.
+Bangalore lies in the southeastern part of the South Indian state of Karnataka.
 It is in the heart of the Mysore Plateau (a region of the larger Precambrian Deccan Plateau) at an average elevation of 920 m (3,020 ft).
 It is positioned at and covers an area of 1741 km^{2} (673 mi^{2}).
 The majority of the city of Bangalore lies in the Bangalore Urban district of Karnataka and the surrounding rural areas are a part of the Bangalore Rural district.
 The region comprising the Bangalore Urban and Rural districts is known as the Bangalore (region).
 The Government of Karnataka has carved out the new district of Ramanagara from the old Bangalore Rural district.